cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_1.rst

 | pedantic
 | Definition: too worried about small details or rules.
 | Usage: Many of the essays are long, dense, and too pedantic to hold great appeal.
 |
-| bellwether [领头羊]
-| Definition: the leading sheep of a flock, with a bell on its neck.
-| Definition: an indicator or predicator of something.
-| eg: University campuses are often the bellwether of change.
-|
 | continue
 | continuation